otaviogood/moteus/docs/reference.md

 microcontroller, including CAN communication.
 Thus setting this to a non-zero value may prevent future CAN communications.

+#### 0x072 - Aux2 Quaternion X ####

+Mode: Read only

+The X component of the quaternion from the LSM6DSV16X IMU on Aux2.
+This value is stored as an INT16 that represents a float16 (IEEE 754 half-precision) format.
+When used with a proper IMU configuration, this provides orientation data of the controller.

+#### 0x073 - Aux2 Quaternion Y ####

+Mode: Read only

+The Y component of the quaternion from the LSM6DSV16X IMU on Aux2.
+This value is stored as an INT16 that represents a float16 (IEEE 754 half-precision) format.

+#### 0x074 - Aux2 Quaternion Z ####

+Mode: Read only

+The Z component of the quaternion from the LSM6DSV16X IMU on Aux2.
+This value is stored as an INT16 that represents a float16 (IEEE 754 half-precision) format.

+Note: To calculate the W component of the quaternion, use the formula: W = sqrt(1 - (X² + Y² + Z²)).
+The quaternion represents the rotation of the controller in 3D space, with components in the order [W, X, Y, Z].

 #### 0x076/0x07a - Aux1 PWM Outputs ####

 Mode: Read/write